compsocialscience/summer-institute/2026/uyo/apply.md

 ## Important Notice
 <p align='justify'>  - Application Deadline: April 30, 2026</p>
 <p align='justify'>  - Notification of Acceptance: May 31, 2026</p>
-<p align='justify'>  - To Apply Click: [Application Link](https://forms.gle/zqBMARnTPTm6MDz2A)
+<p align='justify'>  - To Apply Click: <a href='https://forms.gle/zqBMARnTPTm6MDz2A'>Application Link</a></p>

-Applicants must submit the following documents:
+<p align='justify'>Applicants must submit the following documents:</p>

--1) A Curriculum Vitae (CV)
+<p align='justify'>-1) A Curriculum Vitae (CV)</p>
--2) A brief statement about why you wish to attend SICSS-Nigeria, Uyo 2026 (Not more than 500 words) -3) Share a writing sample (this could be any piece of writing you own.
-Published or unpublished) -4) A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant’s competence/potential and availability.
+<p align='justify'>-2) A brief statement about why you wish to attend SICSS-Nigeria, Uyo 2026 (Not more than 500 words)</p>
+<p align='justify'>-3) Share a writing sample (this could be any piece of writing you own.
+Published or unpublished)</p>
+<p align='justify'>-4) A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant’s competence/potential and availability.</p>

  <p align='justify'>describing:</p>

-- Your current research
+<p align='justify'>- Your current research</p>
-- Why you want to participate in SICSS-Uyo (Not more than 500 words)
+<p align='justify'>- Why you want to participate in SICSS-Uyo (Not more than 500 words)</p>
-- How participation will aid your future research
+<p align='justify'>- How participation will aid your future research</p>
-- Your experience and/or interest in collaborative research.
-Carrying out a collaborative research project is a core component of SICSS-Uyo.
+<p align='justify'>- Your experience and/or interest in collaborative research.
+Carrying out a collaborative research project is a core component of SICSS-Nigeria Uyo.</p>
-- A possible topic, method, or question you would like to focus on for a collaborative project
+<p align='justify'>- A possible topic, method, or question you would like to focus on for a collaborative project</p>

-**In order to be guaranteed full consideration, all application materials must be submitted by April 30, 2026.** All application materials must be submitted through this [Application Link](https://forms.gle/zqBMARnTPTm6MDz2A) .
+<p align='justify'>In order to be guaranteed full consideration, all application materials must be submitted by April 30, 2026.** All application materials must be submitted through this <a href='https://forms.gle/zqBMARnTPTm6MDz2A'> Application Link</a> .
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by May 31, 2026, and will ask participants to confirm their participation thereafter.
+We will notify applicants solely through e-mail by May 31, 2026, and will ask participants to confirm their participation thereafter.</p>

-Inquiries can be sent to [site email not set up](sicssnigeria@gmail.com).
+Inquiries can be sent to <a href='https://sicssnigeria@gmail.com'> sicssnigeria@gmail.com</a>

 ## Application Frequently Asked Questions